Scaling can lead to compositional generalization: Proofs

-\begin{proof} Let us first observe that by changing the biases of a neuron and its next layer, it is easy to eliminate the ReLU nonlinearity if the input is bounded.
-We will use this property at different steps in the following constructive proof.
-We begin by showing how multiplication of two numbers can be implemented in ReLU multilayer perceptrons using the square function, before providing a construction of a multilayer perceptron that approximates a hyperteacher. \begin{lemma} For any $\varepsilon > 0$, there exists a ReLU multilayer perceptron that approximates to within $\varepsilon$ error in the $\|\cdot\|_{\infty}$ norm using $\mathcal{O}(1/\varepsilon^2)$ neurons. \end{lemma} \begin{proof} Let us first consider how any function $f$ can be approximated by a piecewise linear function $L$ matching $f$ on $x_i \coloneqq \frac{i}{n}$ for $i \in \{0, 1, \dots, n\}$, where $n$ is a fixed integer.
+\begin{proof} We will prove the statement, by providing an explicit construction of a ReLU multilayer perceptron that approximates a hyperteacher.
+The construction relies on two key lemmas: in Lemma~\ref{lem:square}, we show that the square function can be approximated in a ReLU multilayer perceptron, which we use in Lemma~\ref{lem:multiply} to show how the multiplication of two numbers can be approximated.
+Based on these building blocks, we then provide the construction of the full hyperteacher approximation. \begin{lemma} For any $\varepsilon > 0$, there exists a ReLU multilayer perceptron that approximates to within $\varepsilon$ error in the $\|\cdot\|_{\infty}$ norm using $\mathcal{O}(1/\varepsilon^2)$ neurons. \end{lemma} \begin{proof} Let us first consider how any function $f$ can be approximated by a piecewise linear function $L$ matching $f$ on $x_i \coloneqq \frac{i}{n}$ for $i \in \{0, 1, \dots, n\}$, where $n$ is a fixed integer.
 We define where $\frac{f(x_{0})-f(x_{-1})}{x_0-x_{-1}}$ is set to 0 by convention.